ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/scripts/README-exact-run-aggregation.md

 The lock is intentionally tied to dashboard commit `73155d0d3a3dc73da08c62bc2bb7eccf281c6008`.
 Future package onboarding must extend and review the lock rather than reusing mutable tags or silently changing the dependency inventory.
+A reviewed package addition declares its canonical workflow path in `hardened_workflow_transition.added_workflows` and updates the explicit workflow/action occurrence counts and both hardened digests.
+The base validator checks the immutable Git tree before permitting that declared new path to be absent from the previous snapshot.
+Existing files, undeclared missing workflows, and files hidden by archive attributes are never omitted.
+Both the pre-addition snapshot and the complete post-addition snapshot remain hash-bound;
+the new workflow still passes all ordinary dependency, permission, topology, capacity, and identity-catalog checks.
+Additions do not authorize removed or renamed packages, new batch wrappers, or changes to any publication policy.

 Pull-request CI passes the authenticated PR base SHA to the validator.
 The initial migration requires that base to equal the reviewed source commit so merely retaining an older Git object cannot satisfy guarded derivation.
-On later relevant pull requests, an advanced base is accepted only when the exact 960-package and 22-batch byte snapshot still matches the reviewed hardened lock;
+On later relevant pull requests, an advanced base is accepted only when the exact reviewed package and 22-batch byte snapshot still matches the hardened lock;
 modified, missing, or malformed base evidence fails closed.
 The required check has no manual-dispatch path: reruns remain bound to the pull request's authenticated base SHA.